-The North Bay Canoe Club was founded in 49 years ago in 1968 by Jean and Terry Evans.
+The North Bay Canoe Club was founded 50 years ago in 1968 by Jean and Terry Evans.
 Terry was an Olympic canoeist and wrestler.

 During the summer months there are many programs available for children, teens and adults of all levels and ages, including programs for youth with disabilities.
 Activities take place at the Club at Olmsted Beach on Trout Lake.
 Numerous paddlers from North Bay and surrounding areas have trained and participated in both recreational and competitive canoeing and kayaking programs that are offered by the Club.
 Each season, children and athletes participate in our programs, which include Canoe Kids Camps, School field trips, Special Needs Dragon Boat and Sprint Racing Programs.
 Adult fitness and recreational evening programs are also offered.
 We promote team building, a healthy lifestyle and respect for the environment in a friendly recreational atmosphere that enhances the quality of life in our community.